 The Internet Printing Protocol (hereafter, IPP) uses HTTP as its underlying transport [RFC8010].
-When an IPP Printer is configured to limit access to its services to only those Clients operated by an authorized User, it challenges the User's Client by employing one of the IPP employs various different HTTP authentication methods.
-But since an IPP Client isn't usually a typical HTTP User Agent (e.g. it isn't a commonly used Web browser).
-This white paper examines the common HTTP authentication methods employed today and outlines , some limits, constraints and conventions that ought to be considered when implementing support for one of these different HTTP authentication methods to ensure a high quality printing user experience. -
+When an IPP Printer is configured to limit access to its services to only those Clients operated by an authorized User, it challenges the User's Client by employing one of the HTTP authentication methods.
+But an IPP Client isn't usually a typical HTTP User Agent (e.g. it isn't a commonly used Web browser).
+This white paper examines the common HTTP authentication methods employed today and outlines limits, constraints and conventions that ought to be considered when implementing support for one of these different HTTP authentication methods to ensure a high quality printing user experience.